9inpachi/progress/gsoc2020/README.md

 - [x] Scale Jets by removing current Jets and generating new ones with higher energy (has bugs)

 ## Day 34 - 02 Jul 2020 - Thu
-- [ ] Try fixing bugs for making Jets scalable with the remove / add approach
+- [ ] Try fixing bugs for making Jets scalable with the remove/add approach
 - [x] Explore and implement more options for scaling Jets - tried a lot but most do not work
 - [x] Write simplistic logic for scaling Jets by scaling `Mesh`, resetting position using scale and then changing the position again
 - [x] Fix and improve event data depthTest